Who Is Novak Djokovic?

-Djokovic captured his 14th Grand Slam title and third U.S. Open crown when he won the 2018 U.S. Open against Juan Martín del Potro.
-The following January, he defeated Nadal to claim a record seventh Australian Open singles title and his 15th overall major championship, breaking a tie with Pete Sampras for third most all time.
-He then added to his total by beating Federer in a thrilling five-set Wimbledon final that summer, though his run at the season's final Grand Slam, the U.S. Open, came to a disappointing end when he retired from his fourth-round match vs. Wawrinka due to a shoulder injury.
+The following January, Djokovic defeated Nadal to claim a record seventh Australian Open singles title and his 15th overall major championship, breaking a tie with Pete Sampras for third most all time.
+He added to his total by beating Federer in a thrilling five-set Wimbledon final that summer, though his run at the season's final Grand Slam, the U.S. Open, came to a disappointing end when he retired from his fourth-round match vs. Wawrinka due to a shoulder injury.

 Djokovic speaks Serbian, Italian, German and English.
 His two younger brothers, Marko (born in 1991) and Djordje (born in 1995), both followed his path by pursuing professional tennis careers.
 Djokovic's lighthearted personality has earned him the nickname "Djoker," a combination of his surname and the word "joker."
 He is known for his humorous off-court impersonations of fellow players.